nuoline/oneurl/README.md

 oneurl
 ======

-url parse and normalize，the only include file is include/Url.h,the pgurl class will parse and normalize your url
+url parse and normalize，the only include file is include/Url.h,the oneurl class will parse and normalize your url